 Visitors attending events and meetings may be able to take photographs in certain rooms with the permission of the Sponsor.
 Please check before taking photographs.

-The privacy of those who work or visit Parliament must always be respected.
+The privacy of those who work or visit UK Parliament must always be respected.

 These rules are applicable to filming and photography on all devices including cameras, phones and tablet computers, and also extend to sound recording, painting and sketching.
 Tripods must not be used at any time.